OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter03-03-OrgBestPractices.md

     + Tradeoffs: Importantly, some settings must be tweaked in order to maximize the security benefits of the app, and to make it safer for routine use.
 For example, WhatsApp may be backing up your unencrypted messages to iCloud or Google Drive, and you need to turn backups off.
 To learn more about how to improve the app’s security, read [Upgrading WhatsApp Security](https://medium.com/@mshelton/upgrading-whatsapp-security-386c8ce496d3).

     + Like Signal, WhatsApp stores user phone numbers.
-Note that WhatsApp is owned by Facebook and shares the user’s phone number (which can help Facebook map connections) and user analytics with the social media company.
+WhatsApp is owned by Facebook and shares the user's phone number (which can help Facebook map connections) and user analytics with the social media company.
 Facebook can also be forced to share its troves of user data in response to a court order or subpoena.

 + [Off-the-record](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) (OTR) messaging.
 OTR is a messaging encryption standard.
 OTR can be installed as a plug-in for messaging clients, such as [Pidgin](https://pidgin.im/) or [Adium](https://adium.im/), typically using an open messaging standard called [XMPP](https://en.wikipedia.org/wiki/XMPP).